koen-mulder/file-rename-helper/README.md

 *   **AI-Powered Suggestions:**
     * Get filename recommendations based on the content of your files.
-    * Get file path recommendations based on file content.
 *   **Background suggestion generation:**  Generate suggestions in the background so you will not have to wait for suggestions between each file.

 ## Getting Started
-You can download the latest Proof Of Concept release here: [v0.0.1-POC.1](https://github.com/koen-mulder/file-rename-helper/releases/tag/v0.0.1-POC.1).
+You can download the latest release here: [v0.0.2](https://github.com/koen-mulder/file-rename-helper/releases/tag/v0.0.2).
 That page also contains instructions on how to run the application.

 *(Currently, the project is under active development.
 Instructions on compiling and running the application will follow later):*